POSIdev-community/AI.Plugin.VSCode/README.md

 You can configure the plugin settings by going to the action panel and clicking **Extensions** → **PT Application Inspector** → the gear icon → **Extension Settings**.

 The plugin configuration page contains the following settings:
 * **Allow telemetry collection**.
 Collection of general scan information to be sent to PT AI Enterprise Edition.
-By default, the setting is enabled.
+By default, this setting is enabled.
 * **Analyzer log level**.
 The severity level starting from which the code analyzer events will be logged.
-The default value is "Error."
+The default value is Error.
 * **Automatically enable for any project**.
 Silent activation of the plugin when opening a project.
 By default, this setting is disabled.
 * **Developer mode**.
 Advanced plugin features.
 By default, this setting is disabled.
 * **Maximum number of stored log files**.
 The default value is "100."
 * **Number of days to store log files**.
 The default value is "30."
 * **Number of scan results**.
 Maximum number of scan results saved in the scan result history.
 The default value is "10."
 If the limit is exceeded, each new scan result deletes the oldest result.
 * **Trigger scan**.
-The start scan condition: manually on clicking a start button or automatically when a project file is changed.
-The default value is "Manually."
+Start scan condition: manually on clicking a start button or automatically when a project file is changed.
+The default value is Manually.
 * **Use all available resources for scanning**.
 The use of all available RAM and CPU resources to increase scanning speed.
 By default, this setting is disabled.
 * **AI server URL**.
 The address of the connected PT AI Enterprise Server.
 * **Username**.
 The name of an authorized user.